Amenti LabsAmenti Labs

 Overview

-Standard LLM inference uses pseudo-random number generators for token selection during sampling.
-We built a vLLM plugin that substitutes any external entropy source (hardware QRNGs, OS randomness, CPU timing jitter) into the token selection process.
-If the PEAR Lab hypothesis holds, conscious intention could bias output distributions at the token level.
+LLM inference normally picks tokens using pseudo-random number generators.
+We built a vLLM plugin that swaps in any external entropy source: hardware QRNGs, OS randomness, or CPU timing jitter.
+If the PEAR Lab findings hold, directed intention could bias token-level output distributions through the quantum entropy path.

 Research Questions

-• Does QRNG-seeded sampling produce statistically distinguishable outputs from PRNG-seeded sampling under controlled conditions?
+• Does QRNG-seeded sampling produce statistically distinguishable outputs from PRNG-seeded sampling?

-• Can directed intention sessions produce measurable deviations in token-level entropy metrics?
+• Can directed intention sessions shift token-level entropy metrics?

-• What effect sizes, if any, compare to those reported in the PEAR Lab literature?
+• How do observed effect sizes compare to the PEAR Lab literature?

-• Does the signal amplification method (z-score statistics over large byte samples) preserve or weaken any intention signal present in the raw entropy?
+• Does z-score signal amplification preserve or weaken any intention signal in the raw entropy?

-• How does entropy-dependent temperature scaling interact with intention effects across high- and low-certainty token positions?
+• How does entropy-dependent temperature scaling interact with intention effects at high- and low-certainty token positions?

 How It Works

 The system is a vLLM V1 LogitsProcessor plugin.
-It intercepts the token selection step of LLM inference and replaces the standard sampling mechanism with an external-entropy-driven pipeline.
-No modifications to vLLM source code are required.
-The plugin registers via a Python entry point.
+It intercepts token selection and replaces the default sampler with an external-entropy pipeline.
+No vLLM source changes needed.
+The plugin registers through a Python entry point.

 Sampling Pipeline

 1. Temperature computation.
-A temperature strategy examines the raw logit distribution and computes a temperature value.
-A fixed strategy applies a constant temperature.
-An entropy-dependent strategy (EDT) scales temperature based on the Shannon entropy of the distribution.
-It lowers temperature when the model is confident and raises it when uncertain.
-This creates a natural feedback loop between model certainty and sampling diversity.
+A temperature strategy reads the raw logit distribution and picks a value.
+A fixed strategy applies a constant.
+An entropy-dependent strategy (EDT) scales temperature based on Shannon entropy, lowering it when the model is confident and raising it when uncertain.

-2. Just-in-time entropy acquisition.
-The plugin requests raw bytes from the configured entropy source at the moment they are needed.
-No pre-buffering or caching.
-For QRNG sources, this means a gRPC call to an entropy server for each token.
-The system supports three gRPC transport modes: unary (one request per call), server streaming, and bidirectional streaming for persistent low-latency connections.
+2. Just-in-time entropy.
+The plugin pulls raw bytes from the configured source at the moment of need.
+No buffering or caching.
+For QRNG sources, this means a gRPC call per token.
+Three transport modes are supported: unary, server-streaming, and bidirectional-streaming.

 3. Signal amplification.
-Raw entropy bytes (20,480 by default) are interpreted as float64 samples and processed through z-score mean statistics.
-The system computes the sample mean, normalizes it by the standard error of the mean, and maps it through the normal CDF to produce a single uniform float in [0, 1].
-This amplification stage is where any micro-bias in the entropy source gets concentrated into a measurable shift in the selection float.
+Raw bytes (20,480 by default) are read as float64 samples and run through z-score mean statistics.
+The system takes the sample mean, normalizes by the standard error, and maps through the normal CDF to produce one uniform float in [0, 1].
+Any micro-bias in the source gets concentrated into a measurable shift in this float.

 4. Token selection.
-The plugin scales logits by the computed temperature, filters them by top-k and top-p thresholds, converts them to a probability distribution via softmax, and arranges them into a cumulative distribution function.
-The amplified uniform float indexes into this CDF to select a token.
+Logits are scaled by temperature, filtered by top-k and top-p, converted to probabilities via softmax, and arranged into a CDF.
+The amplified float indexes into the CDF to pick a token.

 5. One-hot enforcement.
-After selection, the plugin forces the logit row to negative infinity everywhere except the chosen token (set to zero).
-This guarantees vLLM's downstream sampler picks exactly the plugin's selection.
+The plugin forces all logits to negative infinity except the chosen token (set to zero), guaranteeing vLLM's downstream sampler respects the plugin's selection.

 Entropy Sources

-The plugin supports multiple entropy source types through a registry pattern:
+The plugin supports several source types through a registry:

 • Quantum (gRPC).
-Connects to any entropy server implementing the project's gRPC protocol.
-A circuit breaker tracks rolling P99 latency, computes adaptive timeouts, and opens after consecutive failures to prevent cascading delays.
+Connects to any entropy server using the project's gRPC protocol.
+A circuit breaker tracks P99 latency and opens after consecutive failures.

 • System.
-Uses os.urandom() from the operating system's entropy pool.
+Uses os.urandom().
 Serves as the default fallback.

 • Pluggable.
-Third-party entropy sources can register via the qr_sampler.entropy_sources entry-point group without modifying the plugin.
+Third-party sources register via the qr_sampler.entropy_sources entry-point group.

-A composition wrapper provides automatic fallback: if the primary source (e.g., a QRNG) fails, the system falls back to a secondary source transparently.
+A composition wrapper handles automatic fallback: if the QRNG fails, the system switches to a secondary source transparently.

 Signal Amplification

-The amplification stage is central to the experimental design.
-Standard QRNG output is uniform random bytes.
-Any intention-induced bias would be extremely small, potentially on the order of the effects reported in the PEAR literature (z-scores of ~2-3 over millions of trials).
+This stage sits at the center of the experiment.
+QRNG output is uniform random bytes.
+Any intention-induced bias would be tiny, on the order of PEAR Lab effects (z-scores of ~2-3 over millions of trials).

 2. Computes the sample mean

-4. Maps the resulting z-score through the normal CDF to produce a uniform float
+4. Maps the z-score through the normal CDF to produce a uniform float

-This process concentrates any systematic deviation in the raw bytes into a shift in the output float.
-With 2,560 samples per token, even a small bias in the underlying entropy accumulates across the sample and surfaces as a detectable displacement from 0.5 in the output.
+With 2,560 samples per token, even a small bias accumulates and surfaces as a detectable displacement from 0.5.

 Per-Token Logging

-Every token selection produces a structured record with 16 fields: the raw entropy sample statistics, amplified u-value, Shannon entropy of the logit distribution, computed temperature, selected token ID and rank, token probability, number of candidates after filtering, and timing data.
-These records are the raw material for statistical analysis.
+Every token selection produces a structured record: raw entropy statistics, amplified u-value, Shannon entropy of the logit distribution, computed temperature, selected token ID and rank, token probability, candidate count after filtering, and timing data.
+These records feed the statistical analysis.

 Methodology

-• Baseline trials.
+• Baseline.
 No intention directive.
-The participant interacts with the model normally.
-The QRNG provides entropy but no conscious focus is directed at the output.
+The participant chats with the model normally while QRNG provides entropy.

-• Active trials.
-The participant focuses conscious intention on influencing model output toward a specified semantic target (e.g., a topic, emotional tone, or specific concept).
+• Active.
+The participant focuses intention on influencing output toward a semantic target (a topic, tone, or concept).

-• Control condition.
-Identical setup using system entropy (os.urandom()) instead of QRNG, to isolate any effect to the quantum entropy path.
+• Control.
+Same setup but with system entropy (os.urandom()) instead of QRNG, isolating effects to the quantum path.

 Status

 The sampling plugin is built and tested.
-Infrastructure for entropy serving and per-token logging is operational.
+Entropy serving and per-token logging are operational.
 We are finalizing the experimental protocol.

 Sources